GabrielVareilles/rails-matching/README.md

   end
 ```

-We can find same result as before using a `map` and building user instances with result from database.
+We can compute the same result as before using results from the database.

-## Improving algorithm accuracy
+## Improving our algorithm accuracy

-One way to improve our algorithm could be to apply an arbitrary penalty when the relative distance on a criterion is greater than 2.\
+One way to improve our algorithm could be to apply an arbitrary penalty when the relative distance on a criterion is greater than 2.
-In the same way we can apply a bonus if distance is equal or lower than 2.\
+In the same way we can apply a bonus if distance is equal or lower than 2.

-In other words lets multiply by 1.5 distances when over 2, and by 0.5 otherwise.
+In other words, when over 2, lets multiply distances by 1.5, and by 0.5 otherwise.

 ### Ruby
 Our ruby score method would be modified: